 randomNumber and assign it a random number generated with

 arc4random().
 Then calculate a constant called

-import Foundation to access
+import Foundation to get access to

-Challenge 9: Quadratic Equations
+Challenge 9: Quadratic equations

-A quadratic equation has the form
+A quadratic equation is something of the form

 a⋅x² + b⋅x + c = 0.
 The values of